Managing CMDB classes

 ---|---|---|

 CI classes | A CI class stores data about CIs.
-For example, For more information about the out-of-the-box CI classes, see BMC Remedyforce CMDB Common Data Model.
-For more information about managing CI classes, see Managing CI classes. | CI management must be enabled. |
+For example, BMC_ComputerSystem stores data about computer systems.
+For more information about the out-of-the-box CI classes, see BMC-Remedyforce-CMDB-Common-Data-Model.
+For more information about managing CI classes, see Managing-CI-classes. | CI management must be enabled. |

 Asset classes | An asset class stores data about assets.
-For example, For more information about the out-of-the-box asset classes, see BMC Remedyforce CMDB Common Data Model.
-For more information about managing asset classes, see Managing asset classes. | IT asset management must be enabled. |
+For example, BMC_Phone stores data about mobile phones.
+For more information about the out-of-the-box asset classes, see BMC-Remedyforce-CMDB-Common-Data-Model.
+For more information about managing asset classes, see Managing-asset-classes. | IT asset management must be enabled. |

 Rule Based Asset classes | A Rule Based Asset class enables a CI instance to be also classified as an asset that inherits the attributes of the CI class that it is based on.
-For more information about the out-of-the-box Rule Based Asset classes, see Rule Based Asset classes.
-For more information about managing the Rule Based Asset classes, see Managing asset classes.
+For more information about the out-of-the-box Rule Based Asset classes, see Rule-Based-Asset-classes.
+For more information about managing the Rule Based Asset classes, see Managing-asset-classes.
 Note – By default, the out-of-the-box Rule Based Asset classes are activated in a new installation, and deactivated in an upgrade.
 After upgrading, when you enable IT asset management, you can choose to activate all out-of-the-box Rule Based Asset classes and synchronize existing CIs in BMC Remedyforce CMDB.
-For more information, see Enabling new features in 20.15.03. | IT asset management must be enabled. |
+For more information, see Enabling-new-features-in-20-15-03. | IT asset management must be enabled. |

 CI and Asset | A CI and Asset class stores data about both CIs and assets.
-For example, For more information about managing the CI and Asset classes, see Managing CI classes and Managing asset classes. | CI or IT asset management must be enabled. |
+For example, BMC_Mainframe stores information about mainframe computer systems, which can be categorized both as CIs and assets.
+For more information about the available out-of-the-box CI and Asset classes, see BMC-Remedyforce-CMDB-Common-Data-Model.
+For more information about managing the CI and Asset classes, see Managing-CI-classes and Managing-asset-classes. | CI or IT asset management must be enabled. |